Feeling down and looking for a stress relief game to de-stress?

 Developer: HAL Laboratory, Ape, Inc.

-Earthbound is an offbeat JRPG.
-It’s a classic in the genre, praised for its art direction and writing—it’s subversive and humorous, while dealing with themes of nihilism and inner disturbances.
-This game takes off when a meteor lands by one of the four main characters, Ness.
+This stress relief game takes off when a meteor lands by one of the four main characters, Ness.
 You learn that you must collect eight melodies, from sanctuaries around the world, to harness enough power to defeat the universal cosmic destroyer, Giygas.

-Part of the Mother series, its humour lies in its absurd world and absurd situations, in which characters are nonchalant to.
+Part of the Mother series, its humour lies in its absurd world and absurd situations, in which characters are nonchalant too.
 The video game breaks the fourth wall and doesn’t take itself too seriously—yet it doesn’t go overboard, making the humour in the game feel relaxed and unforced.
-Gameplay-wise, Earthbound doesn’t stray too far from traditional 2D Japanese role-playing games—combat is turn-based, exp is awarded after battles and you can put points into player stats.
-This cult classic is perfect for someone who seeks a good laugh, alongside solid gameplay and story.

 Conclusion